The best UK beach holiday destinations for kids

 Lulworth Cove’s patchwork of landforms tells of the area’s rich geological history.
 Sitting pretty on Dorset’s coast, this pebble beach is home to Lulworth Crumple, a bizarre layered formation that looks like a severed tree trunk, and Stair Hole, a series of eye-catching coves and arches formed over years of sea erosion.

 From searching through rock pools to relaxing with a scoop of vanilla ice cream, there’s plenty to see and do here, which makes it one of the best UK beach holiday destinations for children.
-Enjoy an afternoon here during your UK family holiday at either Waterside Holiday Park or Chesil Vista.
+Enjoy an afternoon here during your UK family holiday at either Bowleaze Cove Holiday Park & Spa or Chesil Beach holiday Park (formerly Chesil Vista).

 Forvie National Nature Reserve Beach